Consumer Proposal Vancouver

 Can All Debt Be Included in a Consumer Proposal?

 No, not all debt can be included in a consumer proposal.
-The types of debt that are not eligible for inclusion include:
+The types of debt that are not eligible in Vancouver include:

 - Secured debt – You might have to sell off the asset used as collateral if you are ever unable to continue making your proposal payments.